 It wasn’t hard to get the teams hooked on the concept.
 The teams started to think out of the box and came up with lots of creative ideas: an upgrade of a toilet block that wasn’t used much, a Christmas dinner with teaching staff for international students who are unable to go home for the holidays and much more.

 “One team even put up smoke detectors over the entrance of the building to keep people from smoking right out front.
 The detectors can be triggered manually, so the janitor always has a way to make sure nobody keeps smoking in front of the entrance.”

 Other teams are starting to get on board as well.
-“The housing department recently did an activity,” Says Tim.
-“They had to make some noise early in the morning around where the students live.
-To make up for it, they went door to door and they took care of breakfast.”
+“The housing department recently did an activity,” says Tim.
+“They had to make some noise early in the morning in the area where the students live.
+To make up for it, they went door-to-door and offered breakfast.”